Toolkit ShelfFind

 Measurement qualityTape placement matters

-Small tape-measure differences can shift the result, so use consistent landmarks and a non-stretch tape.
+Small tape-measure differences can shift the result, so use consistent landmarks, the same unit system, and a non-stretch tape.

 Estimate typeCircumference method